Health Information Management

 We will mail your records to the address specified on the release of information form.
-To protect our patient's privacy, we do not fax or email medical records except in the case of emergency care to the provider.
+For patient privacy protection, we do not fax or email medical records (except in the case of emergency care) to the provider.

 The average turnaround time to obtain copies of medical records is usually 14 to 21 business days.

 A fee may be charged based on the reason the copies are being requested.
 Under the law, effective October 1, 2014, fees for copies of medical records are:

 - $21.84 based charge for the clerical and other administrative expenses related to complying with the request for making a copy of the record

 - $0.74 per page for the first 100 pages copied

 - $0.38 per page charge for each page in excess of 100 pages